 Crime, Law, and Deviance: Faculty in this area engage in sociologically informed research on crime-related issues, such as juvenile delinquency, international criminology, gun control, human trafficking, prisoner re-entry, recidivism, substance use, the relationship between law and democracy, and violence against women.
 They serve in leadership roles in related professional organizations, including the American Sociological Society, the Academy of Criminal Justice Sciences, and the American Society of Criminology.
-Faculty working in this area are: Loka Ashwood, Christopher Huggins, Tony Love, Carrie Oser, Claire M. Renzetti, and Janet Stamatel.
+Faculty working in this area are: Loka Ashwood, Christopher Huggins, Carrie Oser, Claire M. Renzetti, and Janet Stamatel.

 Environment and Society: Scholars in this area focus on the relationship between social systems and the ecosphere, with a focus on anthropogenic causes of environmental change, the social construction of environmental problems, and social movements related to environmental justice.
 Our department has a particular strength in research and service to rural and natural resource-dependent communities, especially agricultural, forested, and mining (post-mining) communities in Kentucky and Appalachia.
 Faculty working in this area are: Loka Ashwood, Patrick Mooney, Shaunna Scott, Keiko Tanaka, and Julie N. Zimmerman.